UNINETTSigma2/documentation/files_storage/nird/ts_dl.md

 The NIRD TS have several tiers spanned by single filesystem and designed for active projects, while NIRD DL has a more flat structure, designed for less active data and sharing data across multiple projects and interfacing with external storages.
-Both are based on based on IBM Elastic Storage System.
+Both are based on IBM Elastic Storage System.

 NIRD TS contains building blocks based on: